 - Provide professional and personal references

-No person applying for a position at Kings Sports will be treated less favourably than any other on the grounds of their race, colour, religion, language, culture, gender, appearance, disability, marital status, class, personality or lifestyle.
+No person applying for a position at Kings Camps will be treated less favourably than any other on the grounds of their race, colour, religion, language, culture, gender, appearance, disability, marital status, class, personality or lifestyle.
 We endeavour to employ staff that represent in some way, the different ethnic groupings of children attending our programmes.

 All medical details must be provided by parents at the time of booking and on the Attendance Form, which is taken on the first day.
 Any medication taken MUST be clearly labelled with the child’s name.